Tto create the view in Mysql

 The

-statement cannot contain a subquery in theFROM
+SELECTstatement cannot contain a subquery in theFROMclause.The

-statement cannot refer to system or user variables.The
+SELECTstatement cannot refer to system or user variables.The

-statement cannot refer to prepared statement parameters.Within a stored routine, the definition cannot refer to routine parameters or local variables.
+SELECTstatement cannot refer to prepared statement parameters.Within a stored routine, the definition cannot refer to routine parameters or local variables.

 Any table or view referred to in the definition must exist.
 However, after a view has been created, it is possible to drop a table or view that the definition refers to.
 In this case, use of the view results in an error.
 To check a view definition for problems of this kind, use the

-statement.The definition cannot refer to a
+CHECK TABLEstatement.The definition cannot refer to a

-view.The tables named in the view definition must already exist.
+TEMPORARYtable, and you cannot create aTEMPORARYview.The tables named in the view definition must already exist.

 You cannot associate a trigger with a view.